 I'm notoriously bad at leaving equipment behind.
 There have been many times that I have forgotten a back-up battery and my camera has died right as I reach an epic spot.
 And I have left behind my tripod or lenses that would have made an alright shot absolutely epic.
 I’m really trying to get in the habit of carrying it all with me.

 You don’t need to have a massive camera bag with all equipment that you own.
 But make sure you have extra memory cards, back-up batteries, cleaning cloths and a tripod in one easy-to-grab bag so you’re not caught in an epic moment without them.
+Check out The Broke Backpacker's article on his picks for the best camera bags for travelers.

 31. Play around with editing software